 - Budget Defined

-- An important function of the budget process is to inform the institution's financial decision-makers of the laboratory's predicted expenses to allow for the proper allocation of resources to the laboratory.
+- True or False: An important function of the budget process is to inform the institution's financial decision-makers of the laboratory's predicted expenses to allow for the proper allocation of resources to the laboratory.

 - Phases of the Budget Process